jesmannstl/zap2xml/README.md

 I also *somewhat* maintain a version of the original in the [historical-perl branch](https://github.com/jef/zap2xml/tree/historical-perl) if you're interested in that.

+## (2025-08-07)

+* Updated channel logo no longer has fixed width so can display in better quality

 ## (2025-08-06)

 * Added Valid Country Codes that can be used